nytud/HunTag3/README.md

 # Models

-Pretrained models for Hungarian are available at https://github.com/dlt-rilmta/hunlp-GATE
+Pretrained models for Hungarian are available in the `models` directory.

 # Authors